If you experienced injuries in a West Palm Beach car accident, our experienced car accident lawyers could help you seek

 There is no way of predicting how much your West Palm Beach car accident settlement might be because so many factors can affect how much you recover.
 If you suffered relatively minor injuries, the Florida no-fault law will limit you to only file a claim based on your PIP policy.

-This would generally lead to a much smaller settlement covering fewer types of damages than if you are eligible to hold the at-fault driver liable for their negligent actions through a third-party liability insurance claim or personal injury lawsuit.
+This would generally lead to a much smaller settlement covering fewer types of damages than if you were eligible to hold the at-fault driver liable for their negligent actions through a third-party liability insurance claim or personal injury lawsuit.

 A claim based on your PIP policy will only pay out up to the limits of your policy—or significantly less under some circumstances.
 Damages may include: